 Different things help different people grieve and heal.
 What worked for me was writing about the pain of missing my dad.
 Well, first I had to realize the emptiness in my life and heart because I didn’t grow up with a dad!
 Meeting my father showed me what was missing from my life and heart.
 Then I grieved…and only then did I heal.

-I was so mad at my mom and dad when I was younger!
+One of my first tips for daughters missing their dads is to talk or write about the pain.
+It took me a long time to talk about being an “illegitimate daughter” because I was embarrassed and ashamed.
+And, I was so mad at my parents!
 All my friends had financial, emotional, social, and psychological support from their parents — even if their parents were divorced or dysfunctional.
 As a fatherless daughter, I felt completely abandoned and alone.
 I actually found it harder to be an adult daughter without a father than a kid growing up without a dad.

 But I discovered ways to not only handle life with an absent father, but to Blossom into the woman God created me to be.
 Take heart, fatherless daughters, for you are not alone.
 You found this article by admitting that you’re missing your dad, but you’ll leave knowing you can find hope and help you need.

 3 Tips for Daughters Who Miss Their Dads

 In my article on dealing with controlling parents, a daughter asked for advice about her dad.
 She’s almost 30 years old and her father – who left when she was a baby – wants to meet her.
 Her mom never remarried, and doesn’t want her to have any interaction at all with her dad.
 My reader wants to make her mom happy, but she also thinks she’ll find healing if she can meet her dad.
 She doesn’t want to be one of those fatherless daughters who has no idea what her dad is like even though she had the chance to meet him.